 TAFE colleges offer a range of educational qualifications, from certificate courses to postgraduate diplomas.
 They can also provide you with a bachelor’s degree, associate degree, Diploma, and Advanced Diploma, depending on the course you choose.

-Key Differences Between RTO vs. TAFEs
+Key Differences Between RTOs and TAFEs

 How to Differentiate Your RTO from TAFEs